 If you're open to spending some money on your video editing software you'll find the quality of your videos improving massively.
 With more features, filters and wizards available to you, you'll be able to do things with your video that are well beyond what you get from any free options.

 3. Apple Final Cut Pro X | Mac only | $299.99

 Final Cut Pro is still one of the most popular video editing options on Mac.
 It's not cheap so if the $300 asking price is too much, consider Premiere Elements above which at $99 offers all the same features for a third of the price.

 The best free software you can download today

 Operating system: Windows, macOS, Linux

-Lightworks is the best free voption for anyone who wants to create professional-quality movies and videos without paying a penny.
-It supports multitrack video and is a non-linear editor, so the quality of your footage won’t be reduced while being processed.
+Lightworks is the best free option for anyone who wants to create professional-quality movies and videos without paying a penny.
+While it still can't be considered a match for a program like Adobe Premiere Elements, it supports multitrack video and is a non-linear editor, so the quality of your footage won’t be reduced while being processed.

 With Lightworks, you’ll find all sorts of high-end features that are normally only available with expensive packages such as Final Cut Pro.
 These include the ability to import and render footage in the background, and to preview video effects in real-time.

 The one downside is that learning how to use Lightworks can take some time as the interface is fairly complex.
 You can drag various editing windows around to create an almost infinite number of layout variations and set custom keyboard shortcuts to speed up your editing jobs.

 You can download and install Lightworks for free on Windows, Mac, and Linux devices.
 If at a later date, you decide you want to invest in an improved experience, you can upgrade to Lightworks Pro.
 With this upgraded version, you’ll be able to export your projects in different formats, create 3D masterpieces and upload straight to YoutTube.